-Upcoming posts will address the importance of teaching sex education during critical periods of adolescence, as well as social skill needs, to enhance relationships.
-Our posts are written by members of the HRC team who have first-hand experience (often family members) with Autism Spectrum Disorder (ASD) and/or co-morbidity as well as professional experience working within school systems and providers that support individuals with Intellectual Disabilities (ID), ASD, developmental disabilities and behavioral health challenges.
+Our posts are written by members of the HRC team who have first-hand experience (often family members) with the different disabilities, as well as professional experiences working within school systems and providers that support individuals with Intellectual Disabilities (ID), ASD, developmental disabilities and behavioral health challenges.

+As the new school year is upon us, you are probably thinking about writing efficient IEP goals for your students.
+How you will teach them the skills needed to progress towards mastery of these goals?
 The IEP is the cornerstone of a student’s special education program and should reflect their strengths, needs, and progress as they move through school.
-An IEP should address academics, vocational planning, community engagement, domestic function, and recreation.
-Within the domestic domain, the IEP should examine skills needed for daily living.
+An IEP should address academics, vocational planning, community engagement, domestic function, recreation, and transition goals to help prepare them for life into adulthood.
+The IEP should examine skills and have goals for daily living so the students can be productive in all areas of their lives.
 In this post, we would like to touch on self-care.

-Teachers and parents should work together as a team with input from the student to the degree that they are able to participate and proactively assess the hygiene skills that are currently in place.
-Once the team has determined what skills are currently in place, the team can focus on what hygiene and self-care skills need to be added to help the student achieve optimal success.
-Hygiene and self-care goals in an IEP can include such tasks as:
+Teachers, parents, and students (depending on their abilities) should work together as a team to proactively assess the hygiene skills that are currently in place.
+Once the team has determined what skills are currently in place, the team can focus on what hygiene and self-care skills need to be addressed to help the student achieve optimal success.
+Hygiene and self-care goals in an IEP can include, but not limited to, such tasks as:

 • Using tissues after sneezing